John F. Corkill, Jr., AIA – President, Senior Principal

 While working at other firms, Mr. Reeves worked on the addition to the National City Christian Church located in Washington, D.C.
 Additional project include the renovation and adaptive reuse of the Belair Mansion located in Bowie, Maryland, the Jerusalem Mill in Gunpowder Falls State Park, Maryland and the Pine Street Police Station located on the UMAB campus.
 All three projects are award winners.

 He brings experience on many large and complex projects.
 His knowledge of materials and systems of construction leads to his authoring of specifications that grow from each project.
 Bill was active in the local AIA Chapter and is a past president of a local Rotary Club.

 Steve Corkill, AIA, CDT – Associate Principal, Senior Project Manager

 Steve also received his Bachelor of Architecture (BA) from The Catholic University of America.
-Prior to earning his architecture degree (4) years Art Studio requirements at The University Maryland were completed.
+Prior to earning his architecture degree he completed (4) years Art Studio requirements at The University Maryland.

 Steve worked in the firm through high school and college with plenty of mentorship from both John, Bill and Jim.

 As planned, Steve left CCR in 1995 to broaden his professional experience.
 This occurred in several national firms including, Ayers Saint Gross, Hord Coplan Macht and SHWGroup.
 Work at each of these fine firm’s continued to focus on large education and institutional projects.
 His expertise included design responsibilities and project management for medium to large K-12, higher education, institutional and government projects.
 A combination of skill- sets helped define Design Manager, leadership roles culminating in Associate Principal responsibilities.